BigKoala33/Electronics-Labs/Lab 1/README.md

 ### Task 10: UART signal

 #### Hashtag
 I am guessing the information is being encoded into some sort of binary method I am not sure at all.
 With an even parity.
 With the odd parity the pattern remains with three peaks but different size and pattern.
 The no parity seems very simillar to the odd parity one.
-I think they are just different ways to encode the same information.
+I think they are just different ways to encode the same information. **UPDATE** I went back and decoded this one I was very happy to decode it.

 | Hash UART Signal (even parity) |
 | --- |